Efficient simulation of logical magic state preparation protocols: Simulation via stabilizer rank decomposition

 \section{Simulation via stabilizer rank decomposition}

-In this Appendix, we revisit the \textit{phase-sensitive} Clifford simulation method~\cite{Bravyi:2018ugg}, providing an alternative to the phase-insensitive simulation method introduced in Section~\ref{sec:fid_method} (which is based on the Pauli rank decomposition of the magic state).
+In this Appendix, we revisit the \textit{phase-sensitive} Clifford simulation method~\cite{Bravyi:2018ugg}, providing an alternative to the phase-insensitive simulation method introduced in Sec.~\ref{sec:fid_method} (which is based on the Pauli rank decomposition of the magic state).

-From the discussion in Section~\ref{sec:canonical_family}, it follows that any circuit-level Pauli noise propagates to a Clifford error at the end of the circuit.
+From the discussion in Sec.~\ref{sec:canonical_family}, it follows that any circuit-level Pauli noise propagates to a Clifford error at the end of the circuit.
 More precisely, the state obtained after the error propagation is of the following form:

 where $|\bar{\phi}\rangle$ is the magic state encoded in the code subspace and $|+\ldots +\rangle$ represent the syndrome register, whose measurement is deferred to the end.
-We envision measuring the syndrome register, applying a correction (or post-selection) to the noisy code state, and then computing the overlap of the resulting state with $|\bar{\phi}\rangle$.
+We envision measuring the syndrome register, applying a correction (or postselection) to the noisy code state, and then computing the overlap of the resulting state with $|\bar{\phi}\rangle$.
 (We note that the syndrome register may contain additional qubits that are part of the flag gadgets.)

 Without loss of generality, let the measurement basis be $\{|\tilde{x}\rangle: x\in \mathbb{F}_2^m \}$, where $|\tilde{x}\rangle = (\otimes_{i=1}^m H_i)|x\rangle$ and $U_x$ be the corresponding Pauli correction operation.\footnote{In principle, $U_x$ can be chosen as a Clifford correction.
 However, it is unclear if that leads to an advantage over Pauli correction.} (Here we are assuming that the syndrome register has $m$ qubits.)
 The state obtained after the correction is a density matrix of the following form